YourKit Java Profiler can optionally record object allocations, that is, track method call stacks where objects are created.

 You can start and stop recording of allocations during execution of your application as many times as you wish.
 When allocations are not recorded, memory profiling adds no performance overhead to the application being profiled.

-Allocation recording results in the user interface
+Object allocation recording results in the user interface

-Sampled allocation recording option
+Sampled object allocation recording option

-The greatest contribution to allocation recording overhead is made by obtaining exact stack trace for each recorded new object.
+The greatest contribution to object allocation recording overhead is made by obtaining exact stack trace for each recorded new object.

 The idea is to estimate stack trace instead in order to reduce the overhead.
 It is similar to how CPU sampling works.
 The sampling thread periodically obtains stacks of running threads.
 When a thread creates a new object, the stack recently remembered for that thread is used as the object allocation stack estimation.

-And just like in case of CPU sampling, the sampled allocation recording results are relevant only for methods longer than the sampling period.
+And just like in case of CPU sampling, the sampled object allocation recording results are relevant only for methods longer than the sampling period.

 When should be used